bseltz-cohesity/scripts/python/protectNewWindowsVolumes/README.md

 * -v, --vip: DNS or IP of the Cohesity cluster to connect to
 * -u, --username: username to authenticate to Cohesity cluster
 * -d, --domain: (optional) domain of username, defaults to local
-* -j, --jobname: name of the job to add the server to
+* -j, --jobname: (optional) name of the job to make changes to (repeat paramter for multiple jobs)
+* -f, --jobfile: (optional) text file containing job names to include
 * -e, --exclude: (optional) volume path to exclude (use multiple times for multiple paths)
 * -x, --excludefile: (optional) a text file full of exclude file paths

+## Selecting jobs to process

+If both -j and -f parameters are omitted, the script will process all jobs of type kPhysicalFiles.
+If you want to limit the script to specific jobs, you can either use the -j parameter, like:

+-j 'My Job 1' -j 'My Job 2'

+or place the job names in a text file (one job name per line) and use the -f parameter, like:

+-f ./jobs.txt